695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

 Running through the full process to rebuild the SDK can take over an hour to complete.
 Therefore, a pre-built SDK has been provided with the tutorial files.

-To download the pre-built SDK file, download and extract the zip file located at https://www.xilinx.com/cgi-bin/docs/rdoc?v=2018.3;d=ug1350-design-files.zip, then copy the `sdk.sh` file to `../files`.
+To download the pre-built SDK file, download and extract the zip file [from this link](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2018.3;d=ug1350-design-files.zip), then copy the `sdk.sh` file to `../files`.

 To install the pre-built SDK, use the following command: